Still losing hours to manual dialing and voicemail landmines? Outbound dialers can fix that.

 A predictive dialer places calls to multiple numbers simultaneously, aiming to connect agents to a live person as soon as they’re available.

-It uses algorithms to forecast when an agent will be done with a call and dials multiple numbers ahead of time.
+It uses algorithms to forecast when an agent will be done with a phone call and makes multiple calls ahead of time.
 It then routes the next answered call to the agent as soon as they complete their current conversation.

 Predictive dialing is typically used in environments with high call volumes such as telemarketing campaigns.
 It ensures that agents spend more time speaking with customers and less time waiting for calls to be answered — boosting agent efficiency and productivity.
 However, good forecasting is required to avoid overwhelming agents with calls.